Coram nobis

-The writ of coram nobis still exists today in a few courts in the United States.
-In 1907, the writ became obsolete in England and replaced by other means of correcting errors; however, the writ survives in the United States in various forms in the federal courts, in the courts of sixteen states, and the District of Columbia courts.
-For those courts with the authority to issue a writ of coram nobis, the rules and guidelines differ – sometimes significantly.
-Each state is free to operate its own coram nobis procedures independent of other state courts as well as the federal court system.
-In other words, the criteria required to issue the writ in one state (or federal) court system are different from the criteria required to issue the writ in a different court system.
-A writ can be granted only by the court where the original judgment was entered, so those seeking to correct a judgment must understand the criteria required for that specific court.
+The writ survives in the United States in federal courts, in the courts of sixteen states, and the District of Columbia courts.
+Each state has its own coram nobis procedures.
+A writ of coram nobis can be granted only by the court where the original judgment was entered, so those seeking to correct a judgment must understand the criteria required for that jurisdiction.